kbroman/pkg_primer/pages/build.md

 ---
 layout: page
 title: Building and installing an R package
+description: How to build and install an R package
 ---

 You now have the raw materials for a simple R package.
 Next you need